 Understand how AI thinks, learns, and makes decisions.
-No jargon.
-Just clarity.

 Ethics, privacy, and misinformation.
 Kids learn to use AI wisely, not blindly.